Get Matched With Lawyer Programs

 These include:

 Know how to communicate in written and spoken forms.
-Listening is also a communication skill and you’ll need to excel at this in order to perform well in court.
+Listening is also a communication skill and you’ll need to excel at this to perform well in court. -

 The legal questions you deal with will have to be considered against the facts of each particular case, and also in light of legal precedent from previous civil and criminal cases which are either similar or within the same arena of law you work with.
 You will be responsible for knowing these precedents.